zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

 Daemon mode significantly improves the performance of Zowe CLI commands by running Zowe CLI as a persistent background process (daemon).
 Running Zowe CLI as daemon lets Zowe absorb the one-time startup of Node.js modules, which results in significantly faster responses to Zowe commands.

-**Important:** We **do not recommend** using daemon mode in an environment where multiple users use the same system.
-For example, a shared Linux server.

-## Installation notes
+## Preparing for installation

-The following notes apply to running Zowe in daemon mode:
+Review the following installation notes before you configure Zowe CLI to run in daemon mode:

 - To enable daemon mode, ensure that you installed [the @next release of Zowe CLI](cli-install-cli-next.md).
 - When you are running Zowe on a Windows operating system in a virtual environment (for example, Windows Sandbox), you might receive an error message that indicates that a library named VCRUNTIME140.dll is missing.
 To correct the error, install Visual C++ Redistributable for Visual Studio 2015.
 For more information, see [Download Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
+- We do not recommend using daemon mode in an environment where multiple users use the same system.
+For example, a shared Linux server.
+- Daemon mode does not function on z/OS UNIX System Services (USS) systems.
+- If you are running Zowe CLI on a z/Linux operating system and you want to enable Zowe CLI to run in daemon mode on z/Linux, you must build the daemon mode binaries on the z/Linux system.
+For information about how to build the binaries, see [Configure daemon mode on z/Linux operating systems](cli-configure-daemon-on-zlinux-os.md).
+The sections *Enable daemon mode* and *Disable daemon mode* in this article do not apply to running Zowe CLI in daemon mode on z/Linux operating systems.

 ## Enable daemon mode

-The following steps describe how to enable daemon mode and how to configure Zowe to run in daemon mode constantly.
+The following steps describe how to enable daemon mode and how to configure Zowe to run constantly in daemon mode.

 1. Open a terminal window and issue the following command: